 Cross-system collaboration is a strategy employed by many school districts and can function as a catalyst for change among all child and youth-serving systems.
 When schools and communities work together, they find that they are able to avoid duplication of services and improve outcomes for youth and families.
-Agencies and organizations that effectively collaborate have an increase in communication, cooperation, and coordination which could break down individual, multiple systems and create a culture of belonging to "one system"; therefore, promoting a positive school and community climate, in which all share the responsibility.
+Agencies and organizations that effectively collaborate have an increase in communication, cooperation, and coordination which could break down divisions between multiple systems and create a culture of belonging to "one system," therefore promoting a community in which all share the responsibility of creating a positive school climate.

 Usher, A., Kober, N., & Center on Education, P. (2012).
 4. What Roles Do Parent Involvement, Family Background, and Culture Play in Student Motivation?.
 Center On Education Policy.